 Tsundere/Sugar and Ice Personality:Known for being harsh to her allies, but cares for them deep down.
 In the ending, as she and the rest of Class Zero await their death after defeating Cid, she tries to comfort Cinque, who broke down crying over their fate.

-Team Mom: Having a mature facade doesn't really hinder him, the second-oldest student of Class Zero (as well as its oldest boy), from fretting over his comrades' wellbeing and is sometime better at defusing internal tension than Queen.
+Team Mom: Having a mature facade doesn't really hinder him, the second-oldest student of Class Zero (as well as its oldest boy), from fretting over his comrades' wellbeing and is sometimes better at defusing internal tension than Queen.
 Not to mention he's very gentle and considerate, compared to Queen's standoffish, almost cold approach to team dynamics.

 Rubrum is the nation at the southern area of Oriense, whose heraldic beast is Suzaku, the Vermillion Phoenix, and whose traditional color is red.
 Featuring tropical weather and Victorian-style towns, Rubrum is traditionally governed by an eight-person council with Khalia Chival VI (who also functions as Headmaster of its Peristylium) as head.
 While not as technologically-advanced or refined as Milites or Concordia, being limited to cold weapons (such as swords), Rubrum is nevertheless feared for its soldiers' patriotism and its prowess in magic and summoning Eidolons.